Bay Area Rapid Transit rolling stock: Traction motors

-The HVAC system on the Rohr BART cars before rehabilitation were built by Thermo King, when it was a subsidiary of Westinghouse.
+The HVAC systems on the Rohr BART cars before rehabilitation were built by Thermo King, when it was a subsidiary of Westinghouse.
 The current HVAC systems on the rebuilt Rohr-built Gen 1 cars were built by Westcode and possibly also ADtranz who had subcontracted the HVAC system to Westcode.

 Noise

 Many BART passengers have noted that the system is noisy, with a 2010 survey by the San Francisco Chronicle measuring up to 100 decibels (comparable to the noise level of a jackhammer) in the Transbay Tube between San Francisco and Oakland, and still more than 90 decibels in 23 other locations.
 According to BART, the noise in the tunnel used to be "compared to banshees, screech owls, or Doctor Who's TARDIS run amok".

 However, then-chief BART spokesperson Linton Johnson stated that BART averages 70–80 dB, below the danger zone, and according to a 1997 study by the National Academy of Sciences, BART ranks as among the quietest transit systems in the nation.
 Critics have countered that this study analyzed straight, above-ground portions of different systems throughout the country at 30 mph, which is not representative of actual operating conditions.
 Much of BART is under ground and curvy, even in the Transbay Tube, and has much higher peak operating speeds than many other systems in the country.

 Train noise on curves is caused by the wheels slipping along the rails.
 This slippage also causes noise and surface damage called corrugation.
 The process by which the noise and corrugation occur is: